Normal Gameplay

 Cooldown Usage

-- Stasis is your main cooldown.
+- stasis is your main healing cooldown.
 It's very short so you should be using it a lot to cover any scenario where you need extra healing and your empowers aren't enough.
-You always want to store Dream Breath, Spiritbloom and Temporal Anomaly but the order doesn't matter.
+You always want to store db, sb and ta but the order doesn't matter.
 In desperate situations you can store less valuable spells in order to squeeze more emergency healing very fast but that usually indicates a planning failure

-- Emerald Communion should be paired with a Lifebind applied with manually casted Echoes.
-On low damage scenarios Temporal Anomaly Echoes can be enough but the real power of Emerald Communion as a cooldown shines when you have a full party of manual Echo Lifebinds.
-This is a very good cooldown on movement having phases as you can move during the channel via either Hover or Dreamwalker and also healing via Lifebind ignores range.
+- ec should be paired with a lb applied with manually casted echoes.
+On low damage scenarios ta echoes can be enough but the real power of ec as a cooldown shines when you have a full party of manual echo lbs.
+This is a very good cooldown on movement having phases as you can move during the channel via either hover or movingec and also healing via lb ignores range.

-- Rewind is more of an emergency button.
-It's main use is helping you in scenarios where you would have wanted to Stasis or Emerald Communion but you didn't had the opportunity to properly set up beforehand.
-Don't be afraid to use Rewind to heal a single person if it's necessary, it is very strong on tanks that usually are taking very high damage all the time
+- rewind is more of an emergency button.
+It's main use is helping you in scenarios where you would have wanted to stasis or ec but you didn't had the opportunity to properly set up beforehand.
+Don't be afraid to use rewind to heal a single person if it's necessary, it is very strong on tanks that usually are taking very high damage all the time

 Breakdown